Automation launch triggers

 Flow start events require at least one of these two variables:

 In total, you can add up to 100,000 contacts per day to all flow starts in your account.
-The counter is reset every day at 00:00 GMT.
+The counter is reset every day at 00:00 by time zone from the account settings.

 Click a trigger category, and select a trigger.

 Email addresses can be added from different sources.
-For example, you can add them to a mailing list manually, via integrations with external resources, using the “Adding contacts” API method, via subscription forms made with our bulk email and pop-up services or website builder, when adding a bot subscriber, or when copying or moving a subscriber in Automation360.
+For example, you can add them to a mailing list manually, via integrations with external resources, using the Add emails to a mailing list API method, via subscription forms made with our bulk email and pop-up services or website builder, when adding a bot subscriber, or when copying or moving a subscriber in Automation360.

 You can also run an automated flow for an entire mailing list again.
 Learn more: How to Run an Automated Flow for a Mailing List.